Finalist for the Archibald Lampman Award

-The debut collection from small press editor and publisher Cameron Anstee, Book of Annotations deploys a number of minimalist strategies—including erasure, found, lyric, haiku, one-line, oneword, concrete/visual, cento, restricted vocabularies, and lists—to question how small a poem can be made, and how can a small poem be made expansive?
-Engaging with contemporary and historical modes of minimalism, Book of Annotations is a dialogue in shorthand with work by H.D., Nelson Ball, Lorine Niedecker, Aram Saroyan, Phyllis Webb, Robert Lax, and dozens of others.
+The debut collection from small press editor and publisher Cameron Anstee, Book of Annotations deploys a number of strategies—including erasure, found, haiku, one line, one word, concrete, and lists—to question how small a poem can be, and how a small poem can be expansive.
+Engaging with contemporary and historical minimalists, Book of Annotations is a dialogue in shorthand with H.D., Nelson Ball, Lorine Niedecker, Aram Saroyan, Phyllis Webb, Robert Lax, and others.

 Cameron Anstee lives and writes in Ottawa, where he runs Apt.
 9 Press and holds a Ph.D. in Canadian Literature from the University of Ottawa.
 He is the editor of The Collected Poems of William Hawkins (Chaudiere Books, 2015).